How to Use Vitamin C + Retinol in Your Skin Care Routine

 Retinol, on the other hand, works best at a pH closer to the skin.
 That pH is usually between 5.0 and 6.0 and tends to be the same across the board – retinol, retinoids and retinol esters.

 Obviously, with a pH scale that only spans from 0 to 14, a gap of 2 is relatively significant.
-That means that using them too closely together can either raise the pH of the vitamin C or lower the pH of the retinol, making both of them less effective.
+That means that using them too closely together can either raise the pH of the vitamin C or lower the pH of the retinol, which would theoretically make them less effective.
+However, recent studies prove that both ingredients work together, despite the possibility of shifting pH balances.
+In fact, vitamin C stabilizes retinol, which actually makes it more effective in its anti-aging properties.

 SOLUBILITY